datastackacademy/data-engineering-101/week_1/ep3/README.md

 ### Remote Repositories and Local Repositories
 In the [course-overview section](https://github.com/datastackacademy/data-engineering-bootcamp/blob/main/getting-started/course-overview.md) you saw how to fork a copy of the remote data engineering bootcamp repo.
 You can think of a local repo as the version of a project you have on your own computer, where you can make changes to share later, and a remote repository as the one on GitHub, seen by everyone.

 ### Forking and Cloning
 You can also create a local repo from a remote by cloning it.
 A forked repository is a completely independent copy, while a cloned one is sychronized with the remote.

 ### Pushing and Pulling
 Push changes from local -> remote.
 Pull changes remote -> local.

+### Commit Messages
+'Committing' will create a record of your changes in the project's version history.
+When you commit changes, include a short message of what you did and why.
+These messages show up in the version history too.
+Writing useful messages can save you a lot of trouble if you need to troubleshoot later.

 ### Branches, Pull Requests, and Merging
 On both the remote and local, the `main` branch is the official version of the project.
 Creating a branch makes a copy of the project where you can play around and make changes without affecting the `main` branch.